bw0rth/pync/docs/source/getting-started.rst

 Port Scanning
 -------------
-Sometimes it's useful to know what ports are open and what services a target machine is running.
+Sometimes it's useful to know which ports are open and what services a target machine is running.

-Combining the -v and -z options, you can scan a list of ports to reveal which ones are accepting connections.
+Combining the -v and -z options, you can scan a list of ports to reveal the ones that are accepting connections.

 Scan a list of ports on a target machine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^